Opel: Saturn L-Series (2000–2005)

 The Saturn L-Series was a modified version of the Opel Vectra B. Though the Saturn had different exterior styling and had plastic door panels, it shared the same body shape as the Opel.
 Both cars rode on the GM2900 platform.
 The Saturn also had a different interior, yet shared some interior parts, such as the inside of the doors.

 Saturn VUE (2nd generation, 2008–2010), Chevrolet Captiva Sport

 The second generation of the Saturn VUE, introduced in 2007 for the 2008 model year, was a rebadged version of the German-designed Opel Antara, manufactured in Mexico.
 After the demise of the Saturn brand, the VUE was discontinued, but the car continued to be produced and sold as Chevrolet Captiva Sport in Mexican and South American markets.
 The Chevrolet Captiva Sport was introduced for the US commercial and fleet markets in late 2011 for the 2012 model.

 Cadillac Catera (1997–2001)

 The Opel Omega B was sold in the US as the Cadillac Catera.

 Africa

-Opel exports a variety of models to Algeria, Egypt, Morocco, and South Africa.
+Opel exports a variety of models to Algeria, Egypt, Morocco, South Africa, and Tunisia.